 We all remember our first car, right?
 Whether it was a classic 60’s VW Beetle with road trips with friends, or a Fiat Cinquecento with a sneaky first kiss, all of us have great memories of our first car.
-Those days may be long gone, and you're now the parent or guardian of a new driver hunting for their first four wheels.
+Those days may be long gone, and you’re now the parent or guardian of first-time drivers for their first four wheels.

 But what do you look for in a first car?
 It must be inexpensive, have minimal operating expenses, be simple to drive, be safe, and not be embarrassing to their friends.